-Mojito is a refreshing white rum, mint and lime concoction and here you’ll find not only the authentic mojito recipe, but the only formula you’ll ever need to make the best mojitos.
+Mojito is a refreshing white rum, mint, and lime concoction.
+Here you’ll find the authentic mojito recipe and the only formula you’ll ever need to make the best mojitos.
 Ever!

-I first posted this mojito recipe back in 2011, while working for Venezuelan rum producer Ron Santa Teresa.
-The story is the result of the many books on rum history I read at that time.
-The recipe I owe it to the King of Cocktails, the one and only one Dale Degroff.
+I first posted this mojito recipe in 2011 while working for Venezuelan rum producer Ron Santa Teresa.
+The story is the result of the many rum history books I read then.
+I owe the recipe to the King of Cocktails, the one and only Dale Degroff.

 The quintessential Cuban drink, it’s believed the Mojito was ‘adapted’ from the Drake or Draquecito.
 The Draquecito (‘Little Drake’ in Spanish) became popular during Prohibition (1919-1933) when Americans traveled to the Caribbean island to escape the ban.

-Later, in the middle of the 19th century, when rum production began in the island, rum replaced aguardiente in its preparation and Draquecito subsequently led to the Mojito.
+Later, in the middle of the 19th century, when rum production began on the island, rum replaced aguardiente in its preparation, and Draquecito subsequently led to the Mojito.

 Hemingway & La Bodeguita del Medio

-A rum killer, Hemingway wrote in the ’50s: “My Mojito in La Bodeguita, my Daiquiri in El Floridita“, referring to the two bars which he regularly refreshed with two of his favorite cocktails.
+A rum killer, Hemingway wrote in the ’50s: “My Mojito in La Bodeguita, my Daiquiri in El Floridita.”
+He was referring to the two bars he regularly refreshed with two of his favorite drinks.

 How to make the authentic mojito

-To make this recipe you’ll need some bar tools that you can easily find online using my Amazon Affiliate Program:
+To make this recipe, you’ll need some bar tools that you can easily find online, including: